 I really enjoyed all of the basecamp activities although I did feel like we could have done with a little more time for some of them.
 Some of the sections seemed a little rushed and at one point we did manage to lose our group between tasks so a little more organisation could be needed.
 The staff were on hand to help though and were extremely friendly and I imagine these are just teething problems that will definitely improve in no time at all.

-This was the part of the day I was most looking forward to but was also the part which was most disappointing.
+This was the part of the day I was most looking forward (because of our previous escape room wins like the Secret Studio Escape room in London) to but was also the part which was most disappointing.
 Don’t get me wrong, it’s not because the escape room was bad just it was really, really difficult and we didn’t escape.
 Again this is a difficult activity to talk about since I don’t want to give spoilers but I will try my best (and maybe see if I can slip in a couple of hints).